 Along the shady walking path, you’ll be able to see permanent and loaned works of outdoor sculpture, many of them on loan from the Smithsonian’s Hirshhorn Museum and Sculpture Garden and The National Gallery of Art.

-Not only can you look for fairy & gnome houses and see various sculptures along the wooded path, but there are a variety of other activities to participate in such as building a natural fairy house, racing on the Wild Rumpus Run, visiting the play house, finding creatures in the garden, seeking birds on the Bird Art Trail, or going on a scavenger hunt for snippets of recreated masterworks hidden within the tree knots.
+Not only can you look for fairy & gnome houses and see various sculptures along the wooded path, but there are a variety of other activities to participate in such as building a natural fairy house, visiting the play house, finding creatures in the garden, seeking birds on the Bird Art Trail, creating rubbings on the bronze plaques, or going on a scavenger hunt for snippets of recreated masterworks hidden within the tree knots.